Allergies, Colds, Flu And COVID-19: How To Best Prep For Fall's 'Sick Season'

 While vaccines can help keep some respiratory infections away, they don't prevent ragweed, pollen, dust or mold in the air from triggering symptoms like runny nose, sneezing, itchy or watering eyes, headache and even fatigue.
 If you know you struggle with airborne allergens this time of year, start your usual medicines before symptoms develop, or at the first sign, to prevent or help stop the inflammation that makes symptoms escalate.
 Allergies can develop at any age; if your symptoms are new, talk to a health care provider about your best treatment options.

-Timing is key, says Dr. Stuart Cohen, chief of primary care for the University of Alabama at Birmingham.

-"The one thing we're telling our patients is go ahead and start taking their non-sedating antihistamines or use their steroidal nasal sprays if they usually suffer with allergies.
+Timing is key, says Dr. Stuart Cohen, chief of primary care for the University of Alabama at Birmingham: "The one thing we're telling our patients is go ahead and start taking their nonsedating antihistamines or use their steroidal nasal sprays if they usually suffer with allergies.
 They shouldn't wait until their symptoms progress to start using those every day."

 It's important to remember that although allergies can cause upper respiratory symptoms and possibly a change in your sense of smell, they don't cause fever, which is common with COVID-19 and the flu.